sourav-bk/Golang/Topic/Docker.md

 - **Dockerfile :**

-  A simple text file containing the instructions used to build a Docker image.Docker
+  A simple text file containing the instructions used to build a Docker image.

+  ---

 - **Docker Image :**

   A read-only template/ snapshot  or "blueprint" that contains the application code, libraries, and environment settings needed to run it.

+  ---

 - **Docker Container :**

   A live, running instance of an image.
 It is isolated from other containers and the host system but shares the host's operating system kernel, making it much more lightweight than a virtual machine (VM).

+---

 - **Docker Volume :**